Death Classification: Line of Duty Death

 On March 13, 1911, Edward Etchingham and Michael Bradshaw were arrested and held to the Grand Jury by the Coroner.
 Carr and Wayne were also arrested.
 On June 25, 1911, Bradshaw, Carr and Wayne were acquitted by Judge Kavanaugh.
 On July 15, 1911, Edward Etchingham was sentenced to 30 years in the Illinois State Penitentiary at Joliet by Judge Kavanaugh.

 Officer Tighe was waked at his residence located at 825 South Campbell Avenue.
 He was laid to rest on March 14, 1911 in Mount Carmel Cemetery, 1400 South Wolf Road, Hillside, Illinois.
 His grave is located in Grave 120, Section H, Block 1.

 Patrolman Thomas E. Tighe, born July 5, 1876, received his Probationary Appointment to the Chicago Police Department on March 12, 1908.

-Officer Tighe was survived by his wife, Margaret C. (nee Bergin) and children: Donald Edward T., Joseph, Raymond A. and Stella.
+Officer Tighe was survived by his wife, Margaret C. (nee Bergin) and children: Donald Edward T., Raymond A. (CPD) and Stella.